zowe/docs-site/docs/user-guide/install-zos.md

    If Zowe has already been launched on the z/OS system from a previous release of Version 1.8 or later, then you are applying a newer Zowe build.
 You can skip this security configuration step unless told otherwise in the release documentation.

-2. Create and customize an instance directory that contains configuration data required to launch a Zowe runtime and is where log files are stored.
-For instructions, see [Configuring the Zowe instance directory](configure-instance-directory.md).

-   A single Zowe runtime can be launched multiple times from different instance directories, each specifying different port ranges, applications to include at start-up, paths of associated runtimes (Java, Node, z/OSMF).

-3. Configure the Zowe certificates keystore and trust store directory.
+2. Configure the Zowe certificates keystore and trust store directory.
 For instructions, see [Configuring Zowe certificates](configure-certificates.md).

+   If you have already created a keystore directory from a previous release of Version 1.8 or later, then you may re-use the existing keystore directory.

    The Zowe keystore directory contains the key used by the Zowe desktop and the Zowe API mediation layer to secure its TLS communication with clients (such as web browsers or REST AI clients).
 The keystore directory also has a trust store where public keys of any servers that Zowe communicates to (such as z/OSMF) are held.

    A keystore directory needs to be created for a Zowe instance to be launched successfully, and a keystore directory can be shared between Zowe instances and between Zowe runtimes, including between different Zowe releases, unless specified otherwise in the release documentation.

+3. Create and customize an instance directory that contains configuration data required to launch a Zowe runtime and is where log files are stored.
+For instructions, see [Configuring the Zowe instance directory](configure-instance-directory.md).

+   A single Zowe runtime can be launched multiple times from different instance directories, each specifying different port ranges, applications to include at start-up, paths of associated runtimes (Java, Node, z/OSMF).

 Zowe has two high level started tasks: `ZWESVSTC` that launches the Zowe desktop and API mediation layer address spaces, and `ZWESISTC` that is a cross memory server that runs all of the APF authorized code.
 The JCL for the tasks are included in the PDS SAMPLIB `SZWESAMP` installed by Zowe and the load modules for the cross memory server are included in the PDS load library `SZWEAUTH`.